English

 Children have the opportunity to utilise hard copy books as well as extracts into Guided Reading lessons.
 The English Lead has outlined coverage across genres for Guided Reading texts, in order to ensure a broad range of genres and a mix of hard copy books and extracts is accommodated.

+Teachers will continue to provide End of Day reading sessions every day, and during periods of possible school closure.
 The English Lead has implemented a way to assess and track children’s reading age in order to accurately assess children’s abilities in reading, potential gaps in attainment and skills, and identify missed learning.

 The English Lead has worked with the Reading Lead in order to ensure children’s access to the school library, in line with the current risk assessment.